fix8mt/uri/README.md

 ```c++
 constexpr int parse() const;
 ```
 Parse the source string into components.
 Return the count of components found.
 Will reset a uri if already parsed.
+Thows a `std::exception` if parsing fails.

 ## `operator<<`
 ```c++